vikingeducation/prep_basics/test-yourself-answers.md

 HyperText Transfer Protocol Secure is the secure version of HTTP, and is basically HTTP wrapped in another layer, TLS / SSL.

 HTTPS is used to prevent "impostor" and "man-in-the-middle" attacks, among others.
 Any submitted form data sent "over the wire" can be read very easily by a malicious user, so it is universally recommended that any sensitive information is transmitted via HTTPS.

 *Contributed by [Aaron Dressler](http://github.com/aarondressler)*

 #### POP & IMAP & SMTP

-POP stands for Post Office Protocol, IMAP for Internet Messaging Access Protocol,and SMTP for Simple Mail Transfer Protocol.
+POP stands for Post Office Protocol, IMAP for Internet Messaging Access Protocol, and SMTP for Simple Mail Transfer Protocol.
 These are set of protocols for handling email.

 #### API